A Guide to Credit Card Grace Periods

 Limits on Credit Card Grace Periods

 Credit card grace periods typically only apply to purchases.
-That means if you’ve used your credit card for a cash advance, for example, you’ll have to start paying interest on the date of the cash advance transaction.
+That means if you’ve used your credit card to get a cash advance at an ATM, for example, you’ll have to start paying interest on the date of the cash advance transaction.

 Recommended: Tips for Using a Credit Card Responsibly